 Contest was open from September 1 - November 14, 2013.

-The winners have been notified, and will be announced at the
+is now closed.
+The winners were announced at the

 March 3, 2014 City Council Meeting.